desttinghim/tapracing/TapRaceGDD.md

 If the goal is a static point on the map, it is a test of who can tap most quickly during a set amount of time.

+###Levels
+To add variety, there wil be different levels with different themes.
+An example could be a level set in space, where the characters that the players control are spaceships and the background is stars and planets.
+Levels will also have tracks that are followed - the characters that you play as are not always going in a straight line.

 ###Items
 Items are objects that can be tapped on to give the player an advantage, such as boosting, auto-tapping, or a covering the opponents side of the screen.
 Items will be passed by players, and if they are not fast enough they will miss the opportunity to use it.

-###Levels
-To add variety, there wil be different levels with different themes.
-An example could be a level set in space, where the characters that the players control are spaceships and the background is stars and planets.
+##Feature List

+* Primary Features
+	* Local Multiplayer
+	* High Scores
+	* Levels
+* Secondary Features
+	* Random Items
+	* Themes

 ##States